A new US study conducted by neuroscientists has uncovered an explanation as to why alcoholics crave alcohol so badly… Alcohol hijacks the brain.

 This explains why this particular baffling (and often misunderstood) characteristic of alcoholism remains even once alcohol consumption has ceased.

 Why would an individual who has lost all as a result of their alcoholism even consider the possibility of taking another drink once they have gotten sober?

 The answer to this is partially reflected in the studies findings and what we already know of alcoholism that alcoholics have no natural in-built defense against their brain’s altered reward system pathway, which at certain times only recalls what alcohol did for them as opposed to what it did to them.

 Each relapse, following a period of sobriety, is commonly worse for an alcoholic in the vast majority of cases.
 This is due to the fact that the disease of addiction, which is created on a molecular level within the brain, is progressive in nature.
 It dictates the individuals thinking and removes their ability to see truth and reason.

 One thing that has been clear for a long time is that alcoholism isn’t a choice, it is a disease and compulsion that is beyond the sufferer’s control.
+Alcohol hijacks the brain.
 The chemical changes to the brain’s reward system induced by repeated exposure to alcohol, leave an alcoholic powerless over alcohol.
 The power of choice is lost.

 What is not yet clear is what makes one individual predisposed to developing alcoholism and another not.
-We know that there are contributing factors to addiction such as trauma, mental ill health, genetics and environmental upbringing, but science is yet to fully establish the main determining factor(s).
+We know that there are contributing factors to addiction.
+These can include trauma, mental ill health, genetics and environmental upbringing.
+However, science is yet to fully establish the main determining factor(s).